BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 The Good player deploys their models on the walkways and within 6" of the western board edge.
 The Evil player doesn't deploy any models; they will be available as the game goes on.

+**OBJECTIVES**

+The Fellowship are trying to flee Moria and escape the pursuing Goblins who are trying to kill them.

+The game lasts until one force achieves their objective.
+The Good player wins if at least five members of the Fellowship escape the board via the eastern board edge, including Frodo.
+The Evil player wins if five or more Good models are slain.
+Additionally, if Frodo is slain, the Evil player automatically wins.

 **SPECIAL RULES**

 * **Goblin Pursuit**